Gamification in Statistics Teaching

 By David Griffin

-Gamification describes a way of designing systems, organizations, services or activities in a particular manner with the goal of generating similar experiences and motivations to those found while playing games.
-It also has the goal of affecting user behaviour (Huotari and Hamari, 2017).
-Gamification has been applied in a range of different fields and demonstrated to have the potential to improve learning outcomes (Koivisto and Hamari, 2019; Seaborn and Fels, 2015).
-It has been used in a wide range of education subjects as well as other areas such as informal language learning (e.g., Duolingo has 300 million active users) and software learning (e.g., Microsoft’s Ribbon Hero).
+Gamification describes designing systems, services, or activities to evoke motivations and experiences similar to those found while playing games.
+It aims to influence user behaviour by borrowing game mechanics (Huotari and Hamari, 2017).
+Gamification has been applied in many fields and has the potential to improve learning outcomes (Koivisto and Hamari, 2019; Seaborn and Fels, 2015).
+It has been used across a wide range of subjects, as well as in settings such as informal language learning (for example, Duolingo has 300 million active users) and software learning (for example, Microsoft’s Ribbon Hero).

-1. Group Control; no treatment received,
+1. Group Control: no treatment.

-Based on the mean score achieved within each group, Group Read & Play performed best, followed by Group Play, Group Read and Group Control, respectively.
-A mean improvement in evaluation scores of almost 35% was seen when gamification was added to the learning experience.
-This increase was as high as 89.45% in some cases.
-An increase in evaluation score was shown to be independent of variables such as education level, computer expertise or field of study.
+The authors report that the increase in evaluation score was independent of variables such as education level and computer expertise.
 However, for students studying computer engineering, the improvement was significantly higher than the improvement seen in business administration students.
 This may be due to this cohort finding the subject in question more manageable (Markopoulos et al., 2015).
 Female students also saw a higher level of improvement compared with male students.
 This may be due to female participants generally finding more motivation in challenge than in competition (McDaniel et al., 2012).

 References